Željko Komšić: 2018 general election

-Komšić announced his candidacy in the Bosnian general election on 11 January 2018, running once again for Bosnia's three-person Presidency member, representing the Croats.
+Komšić announced his candidacy in the Bosnian general election on 11 January 2018, running once again for Bosnia's three-person Presidency member, as the Croat member of the Presidency.

-At the general election, held on 7 October 2018, he was again elected to the Presidency, having obtained 52.64% of the vote.
-The incumbent Bosnian Croat presidency member Dragan Čović, was second with 36.14%.
+In the general election, held on 7 October 2018, he was again elected to the Presidency, having obtained 52.64% of the vote.
+The incumbent Bosnian Croat presidency member, Dragan Čović, was second with 36.14%.

 Domestic policy

 In March 2019, Komšić appointed Serbian politician and businessman Čedomir Jovanović as his advisor.

-On 20 July 2019, Komšić, for a record fifth time, became the new Presidency Chairman for the following eight months, succeeding Serb member Milorad Dodik.
-After eight months, on 20 March 2020, Bosniak member Šefik Džaferović succeeded Komšić as Chairman for, as well, the next eight months.
+In September 2019, Komšić publicly supported the first BIH Pride March, the LGBT pride parade in the capital Sarajevo, stating "Bosnia and Herzegovina is a country where everybody can live their life as they wish."

-On 22 May 2021, Komšić and Džaferović attended a military exercise between the United States Army and the Armed Forces of Bosnia and Herzegovina on mount Manjača, south of the city Banja Luka in Bosnia and Herzegovina, while Dodik refused to attend it.
+On 22 May 2021, Komšić and Šefik Džaferović, the Bosniak member of the Presidency, attended a military exercise between the United States Army and the Armed Forces of Bosnia and Herzegovina on mount Manjača, south of the city Banja Luka in Bosnia and Herzegovina, while Milorad Dodik, the Presidency's Serb member, refused to attend it.

 In November 2021, upon protests of miners over plans for job and wage cuts in the Federation of Bosnia and Herzegovina, Komšić commented on the events, stating "The director of the Public Enterprise Electric Utility should resign, as soon as minister Džindić and prime minister Novalić [Fadil Novalić] resign."

-At the 2022 general election, Komšić was re-elected to the Presidency for a record fourth term, obtaining 55.80% of the vote.
-The Croatian Democratic Union candidate Borjana Krišto, was second with 44.20%.
+In the 2022 general election, Komšić was re-elected to the Presidency for a record fourth term, obtaining 55.80% of the vote.
+The Croatian Democratic Union (HDZ BiH) candidate Borjana Krišto, was second with 44.20%.
 He was sworn in as Presidency member for a fourth time on 16 November 2022, alongside newly elected members Denis Bećirović and Željka Cvijanović.

+Following the 2022 general election, a coalition led by the Alliance of Independent Social Democrats (SNSD), the HDZ BiH and the liberal alliance Troika reached an agreement on the formation of a new government, designating Borjana Krišto as the new Chairwoman of the Council of Ministers.
+The Presidency officially nominated her as chairwoman-designate on 22 December; Denis Bećirović (SDP BiH) and Željka Cvijanović (SNSD) voted for, while Komšić voted against.
+Komšić said his reason for voting against was that "Krišto did not outline her programme as designate."